vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 apps/docs/image.inc
 ```

-This is the `:vdu` handler module, the very same module that is displaying the
+This is the `:vdu` handler module, the very same module that's displaying the
 syntax highlighted source code section that you are looking at now:

 ```file